If you are considering using mediation as a way to resolve your divorce, you will want to read this post to help you decide.

 You will have to file papers with a court to get legally divorced.
 Once an agreement is made on all outstanding issues, the legal part of the divorce is streamlined.
-If your case stays in collaborative process to a resolution, it will not require contentious court hearings and a trial.
+If your case stays in a collaborative process to a resolution, it will not require contentious court hearings and a trial.

-The disadvantage of collaborative law is that if no resolution is reached, court is a risk – but with different lawyers.
+The disadvantage of collaborative law is that if no resolution is reached, the court is a risk – but with different lawyers.
 The advantage is that you are invested in a solution.
 Starting over can be costly.

 Lawyers In Divorce Mediation

 If you have an attorney, should they attend mediation with you?
 Mediation may include only the parties and the mediator.
-Mediation can be inexpensive, ensure a level playing field and give rise to settlements.
+Mediation can be inexpensive, ensure a level playing field, and give rise to settlements.
 If you need a lawyer at mediation, then bring your attorney.
 If the other side has a lawyer, you will want legal advice before participating in mediation.
 If you attend mediation alone but feel tongue-tied or less empowered, your lawyer may help the process.

 Once the mediator has explained the basics, both sides usually identify the issues where there are disputes.
 The mediator will then likely ask some questions to each of you for clarification.